marcopxt/AGBT2025/README.md

 Ouput from the analyses for AGBT 2025 of the abstract.

- The simulations were conducted using AlphaSimR (Gaynor et al. 2021), as follows:
+ The simulations were conducted using AlphaSimR (Gaynor et al. 2021).
+The mate allocation and restrictions to build mating plans in the scenarios was made using SimpleMating package (Peixoto et al. 2024) [link](https://github.com/Resende-Lab/SimpleMating)

 ### **Case 1**